wiard/punkbank/README.md

 The advent of NATs by the BlockRunner has stirred confusion in the Bitmap Metaverse World.
 Simultaneously, Ordinal Mempools on Bitcoin are clogging, raising concerns for Bitcoin-based Eco Systems.
 Bitmappunk, embodying a Metaverse theory employing ALL MATTER, offers a simpler solution.

 1. **NATs Simplification:**
-   - Rejecting complex NAT inscriptions.
+   - Attaching NAT inscriptions to Semantic Concepts that show direct entry to an object within Bitmap Theory.
    - Advocating the Sats Names initiative for user-friendly Metaverse entry.

 2. **Bitmap Enhancement:**